NIPPON GOHSEI

 Solvent Resistance

-GOHSENOL products are softened by or dissolved in an acid or alkali.
-However, they do not dissolve in most organic solvents, animal and plant oils, or greases.
+GOHSENOLproducts are softened by or dissolved in acids or alkalis.
+However, they do not dissolve in most organic solvents, animal and plant oils, and greases.

 Surface Activity

-The surface tension of an aqueous solution of partially saponified PVOH is lower than that of fully saponified PVOH.
+An aqueous solution of partially saponified PVOH has lower surface tension than that of fully saponified PVOH.

 Bonding Strength

-An aqueous PVOH (GOHSENOL) solution exhibits extremely good bonding strength with base materials that have more porous or hydrophilic surfaces, such as textiles, paper or wooden materials.
+Aqueous solutions of GOHSENOLexhibit particularly high bonding strength with materials that have porous or hydrophilic surfaces, such as textile, paper and wooden materials.

-A film made of PVOH (GOHSENOL) boasts excellent clarity, gas barrier properties, anti-clouding properties, solvent resistance, antistatic properties, water vapor permeability, etc.
+Films made of GOHSENOLboast superior properties in terms of clarity, gas barrier properties, anti-clouding properties, solvent resistance, antistatic properties, moisture permeability, etc.

 Chemical Reactivity

-GOHSENOL products are stable polymer compounds, and usually do not develop putrefaction, decomposition or polymerization when left to stand alone.
+GOHSENOLproducts are stable polymer compounds, and usually do not develop putrefaction, decomposition, or polymerization when left alone.
 In the presence of a catalyst, they will exhibit various chemical reactions.

 Safety

-PVOH (GOHSENOL) products are free from acute toxity, carcinogenicity and mutagenicity.
-They are highly safe chemical substances having little toxicity.
+GOHSENOLproducts are free from acute toxicity, carcinogenicity, and mutagenicity.
+They are highly safe synthetic resin having little toxicity.